DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Scriptable objects for gun variations
 - [ ] Prefabs for gun variations
 - [ ] Buy guns
+	- [ ] Put a cost field in the scriptable object
+	- [ ] Make a game object (like an item frame in Minecraft) that holds the gun prefab.
+When the player interacts with this object, they can buy the gun

 TODO: 12-30

 - Guns
 - Make interface for objects that should be saved and loaded
+- Make a level script to set up keeping the player's information between levels.